ravi115/DevOps/README.md

-# docker-tutorials
+# DevOps Skills
-This Repository contains all the sample to demonstrate each features of docker.
+This Repository contains all the samples to demonstrate each features of modern DevOps Skills like: docker, Kubenetes, Jenkins and many more.